airbytehq/airbyte/docs/integrations/sources/mssql.md

   - [**] Specifies the filegroup where SQL Server places the change table.
 We recommend creating a separate filegroup for CDC but you can leave this parameter out to use the default filegroup.
   - [***] If 0, only the support functions to query for all changes are generated.
 If 1, the functions that are needed to query for net changes are also generated.
 If supports_net_changes is set to 1, index_name must be specified, or the source table must have a defined primary key.

 - (For more details on parameters, see the [Microsoft doc page](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sys-sp-cdc-enable-table-transact-sql?view=sql-server-ver15) for this stored procedure).

+- If you have many tables to enable CDC on and would like to avoid having to run this query one-by-one for every table, [this script](http://www.techbrothersit.com/2013/06/change-data-capture-cdc-sql-server_69.html) might help!

 For further detail, see the [Microsoft docs on enabling and disabling CDC](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/enable-and-disable-change-data-capture-sql-server?view=sql-server-ver15).